This audio was created using Microsoft Azure Speech Services.

 Ashley Schneck is an Inside Strategic Account Manager.
 She currently works alongside an outside sales counterpart and a systems engineer to support eight strategic enterprise accounts.
 Her team provides solutions for their data centers and support for any of their questions or concerns that may come up.

-She is also am very active in our LGBTI ERG in West Kingston.
-She currently is the President of EET (The Employee Engagement Team), the President of SchOUT, the Program Manager for Junior Achievement in the Community ImpACT ERG, and a member of Sustainable YOU.
+She is also am very active in our LGBTI ERN in West Kingston.
+She currently is the President of EET (The Employee Engagement Team), the President of SchOUT, the Program Manager for Junior Achievement in the Community ImpACT ERN, and a member of Sustainable YOU.

 Ashley is most passionate about the relationships she develops on a daily basis both internally and externally.
 She likes being able to offer assistance where and when needed to provide a smoother experience for both parties.